tytydraco/yessleep/out/I_have_to_find_her.md

 I've been sitting in a holding cell.
 How is this my life?

-I looked everywhere for within reason for that girl while my brother's girlfriend screamed at me relentlessly trying to convince me that it was all in my head.
+I looked everywhere for her within reason while my brother's girlfriend screamed at me relentlessly trying to convince me that it was all in my head.
 I didn't want to get lost amongst the trees and be useless to her so instead I decided to call for help.

 My brother's girlfriend was fuming, she kept demanding that I stop acting insane and drive them home.
 My brother was vomiting in the back of my car and he needed to go home and get cleaned up.